Absio/js-absio-secured-container/README.md

 Crucial to utilizing a container is understanding ‘access’.
 This specifies details such as with whom the container should be shared, what access and permissions are enabled, if the access should be revoked at a particular time, etc.

 Containers have headers and content.
 Headers are intended to include metadata information.
-They could contain client-enforceable controls such as “is this recipient allowed to print” or identifiers that help tie the content back to something your system understands.
+They could contain client-enforceable controls such as “is this recipient allowed to print�? or identifiers that help tie the content back to something your system understands.
 The only restriction is that the header must be JSON serializable.

 The content is assumed to be a file body.
 However, it too could be more JSON, or XML, or any other type of data.
 The content is intended to be just that - the data.